Rediscover the magic of the European Christmas market

 The Harvest Festival takes place on the peninsula of Värmlandsnäs in the middle of Lake Vänern.
 It’s a weekend that celebrates food and crafts traditions of the Swedish countryside.
 Welcome to an amazing weekend!

-The Wine Harvest Festival of Rioja Alavesa is a road show festival started in 1994 in the town of Laguardia, will hold its main act on the 18th of September in the town of Labastida.
+The Wine Harvest Festival of Rioja Alavesa is a road show festival started in 1994 in the town of Laguardia, holds its main act in the town of Labastida.
 This massive event aims to inform visitors about the municipalities, their lifestyle and principally about wine as the main product of rural development in the region.

 The small medieval town of Grevenmacher, in Luxembourg’s Moselle Region, provides the pretty scenery offered while enjoying the internationally well known Luxembourg wines and crémants, at the occasion of one of the most popular festivals all over the region.
 The traditional Wine and Grape Festival offers a unique choice to taste them while discovering this pretty village with its narrow streets, handsome winegrower’s houses and a region that stimulates all senses.